 The Archives staff have made a commitment to systematically review, identify and acknowledge language of colonization, prejudice, racism and sexism within archival descriptions (in the descriptions of records in the Archives).
 Staff will work to replace any outdated, racist or otherwise inappropriate language in our descriptions with contemporary language and context, while recognizing that terminology changes over time.
 In making these decisions, the Archives is striving to work towards align itself with the commitment of the United Church on equity.

-Users are encouraged to provide feedback to the Archives by contacting us.
+Users are encouraged to provide feedback to the Archives.

 While there are no archival standards in place for this work, the Archives appreciate and recommend the resources created by other colleagues, such as: